ttscoff/na_gem/README.md

     Provides an easy way to complete, prioritize, and tag existing actions.
 If multiple todo files are found in the current directory, a menu will   allow you to pick which file to act on.

 COMMAND OPTIONS
     -a, --archive                          - Add a @done tag to action and move to Archive --all                                  - Act on all matches immediately (no menu) --at=POSITION                          - When moving task, add at [s]tart or [e]nd of target project (default: none) -d, --depth=DEPTH                      - Search for files X directories deep (default: 1) --delete                               - Delete an action
     --[no-]done                            - Include @done actions
     -e, --regex                            - Interpret search pattern as regular expression --edit                                 - Open action in editor (vim).
 Natural language dates will be parsed and converted in date-based tags.
     -f, --finish                           - Add a @done tag to action --file=PATH                            - Specify the file to search for the task (default: none) --in, --todo=TODO_FILE                 - Use a known todo file, partial matches allowed (default: none) -n, --note                             - Prompt for additional notes.
 Input will be appended to any existing note.
 If STDIN input (piped) is detected, it will be used as a note.
     -o, --overwrite                        - Overwrite note instead of appending -p, --priority=PRIO                    - Add/change a priority level 1-5 (default: 0)
-    -r, --remove=TAG                - Remove a tag from the action, use multiple times or combine multiple tags with a comma,             wildcards (* and ?) allowed (may be used more than once, default: none)
+    --proj, --project=PROJECT[/SUBPROJECT] - Affect actions from a specific project (default: none) -r, --remove=TAG                       - Remove a tag from the action, use multiple times or combine multiple tags with a comma,             wildcards (* and ?) allowed (may be used more than once, default: none)
     --restore                              - Remove @done tag from action -t, --tag=TAG                          - Add a tag to the action, @tag(values) allowed, use multiple times or combine multiple tags with a comma (may be used more than once, default: none)
     --tagged=TAG                           - Match actions containing tag.
 Allows value comparisons (may be used more than once, default: none)
-    --to, --project, --proj=PROJECT - Move action to specific project (default: none) -x, --exact                     - Match pattern exactly
+    --to, --move=PROJECT                   - Move action to specific project (default: none) -x, --exact                            - Match pattern exactly

 EXAMPLES